THE STORY OF CABEL T-B RECORDING

 This was the

-on the night of 3-7-87 and is the last recording produced at 7 Gina street
+on the night of 3-7-87 and includes the last recordings made at 7 Gina

-in Houma, Louisiana.
-It is called "On Location"
+It is called "On Location" because most of

-because most of the broadcast occurs outside the radio station.
-It
+the broadcast occurs outside the radio station.
+It was recorded on

-was recorded on a 60 minute tape and it was filled completely.
+a 60 minute tape that was filled completely.
+The most important

-The most important first is the fact that this would be the first broadcast
+first is the fact that this would be the first Cabel T-B broadcast outside

 she won't stay dead), and first appearance of "Ronny" (that's me, I was